 Example: Miles is absent for the 11th time this year, one more than the allowed 10 unexcused absences.
 He was at a protest demanding the city fire his school’s principal.
 The school suspends him for 3 days.
-However, another student, Oz, has 11 unexcused absences after taking an extended vacation with his parents, gets only one hour of detention.
+However, another student, Oz, who has 11 unexcused absences after taking an extended vacation with his parents, gets only one hour of detention.
 Miles and his parents rightfully ask the school to explain the difference in punishment; getting no satisfactory answer, they follow the school’s process for formally challenging the discipline.

 Note that schools sometimes have policies to: